ops400/my_dwm_config/README.md

 # my_dwm_config
 You will need the Ubuntu font family and the base-devel package on arch linux, I don't know what package you will need on debian or gentoo.
-Pls rename the git folder to .git.
+Pls rename the git folder to .git .
+OH!
+The default terminal on my config is the suckless st.
 -NEEDED PACKAGES:
 xorg-server
 xorg-xinit